Pedaling for Pinot Along the South Willamette Wine Trail

-Sweet Cheeks Winery: Named for the curvaceous hillsides that grace its view, this charming winery is tucked into the steep countryside of the Briggs Hill Valley.
-Picnicking on the sprawling patio is encouraged, so bring a basket, buy a bottle, and relax to live music or the company of friends.
+Sweet Cheeks Winery: Named for the curvaceous hillsides that grace its view, the charming Sweet Cheeks Winery is tucked into the steep countryside of the Briggs Hill Valley.
+Picnicking on the sprawling patio is encouraged, so bring a basket, buy a bottle, and enjoy some live music or the company of friends.

-Silvan Ridge Winery: At one of the region’s oldest wineries, sip on a nice Syrah by the fireplace or a refreshing glass of award-winning Early Muscat Semi-Sparkling on the patio.
+Silvan Ridge Winery: As one of the region’s oldest wineries, Silvan Ridge Winery is beloved for its wide variety of uncommon varietals; sip a nice Syrah by the fireplace or a refreshing glass of award-winning Early Muscat Semi-Sparkling on the patio.

-Saginaw Vineyard: Enjoy a picnic beneath a walnut tree while savoring a glass of wine in this bucolic setting.
-Try Saginaw’s surprising blackberry wine and award-winning blueberry wine.
+Saginaw Vineyard: Enjoy a picnic beneath a walnut tree while savoring a glass of wine in Saginaw Vineyard’s bucolic setting.
+Try the winery’s surprising blackberry wine and award-winning blueberry wine.

-Challenge yourself on this 50-mile cycling route through the moss-laden forests of the Coast Range foothills.
-Breathe in the moist air and listen to the chorus of frogs at lower elevations.
-This route caters to riders who prefer remote or wilderness environments, as there are no services and you’re more likely to see another cyclist than a car.
-Wolf Creek serpentines through the hills, making long, gradual climbs and descents with some shorter, steep sections.
-Riders should be cautious of their speed on some turns
+Wolf Creek Loop: Challenge yourself on the 53.5-mile Wolf Creek Loop cycling route, which starts just south of Eugene before ascending through the moss-laden forests of the Coast Range foothills.
+You’re more likely to see another cyclist than a car along this scenic route, which caters to riders who prefer remote or wilderness environments.
+Wolf Creek twists and turns through the quiet hills, making long, gradual climbs and descents with some shorter, steep sections.
+Riders should be cautious of their speed on some turns.

-Creswell Bakery: Farm to table at its finest and freshest in the charming town of Creswell.
-Chef Heidi Tunnell uses locally-sourced ingredients to transform house-made breads, pastries and lunches.
+Creswell Bakery: Enjoy fresh, farm-to-table fare at Creswell Bakery in the charming town of Creswell.
+Chef Heidi Tunnell uses locally-sourced ingredients in an ever-changing, always-creative lineup of house-made breads, pastries and lunches.
 Oregon wines and beers are available by the glass or bottle during lunch hours.